7digital/7digital-api/README.md

     node server.js
     curl http://localhost:3000/artist/details?artistid=1

-Please note, I have only really tested this on recent versions of node (0.3.1 - 0.4.7 at the time of writing), so please file an issue if you have problems with other versions of node.
+Please note, I have only really tested this on recent versions of node (>=0.3.1).
+Please file an issue if you have problems with other versions of node.